Trevor Lawrence Player Prop Bets for NFL Week 14 | Jacksonville vs. Tennessee 12/12/2021

 Season Stats

+- Lawrence has 2,514 passing yards (209.5 ypg) to lead Jacksonville, completing 58% of his throws and tossing nine touchdown passes with 10 interceptions this season.

-- He has tacked on 241 rushing yards on 49 carries with two touchdowns, averaging 20.1 yards per game.
+- He's also contributed on the ground, with 241 rushing yards (20.1 ypg) on 49 carries with two rushing touchdowns.

 - The Jaguars have thrown the football in 60.5% of their plays from scrimmage this year while running the ball 39.5% of the time.
 This offensive attack ranks 31st in the NFL in points scored.